Longtime US Residents, Aspiring Citizens Caught up in Ban

 ———

+He described his family as secular Muslims, which puts his daughter at some risk of remaining in Iraq without her family.

+"The neighbors will start to notice.
+People will start questioning, especially because she is female.
+It is a critical situation," Alalhanfy said Saturday in an interview with the Portland Press Herald (http://bit.ly/2k5RGhO).

-Associated Press Writers Caryn Rousseau in Chicago and Amy Forliti in Minneapolis contributed to this story.
+Associated Press Writers Caryn Rousseau in Chicago, Rick Callahan in Indianapolis, Amy Forliti in Minneapolis, Olga Rodriguez in San Francisco and Martha Waggoner in Raleigh, North Carolina, contributed to this story.